Powerslide (video game)

 Powerslide is a post-apocalyptic Microsoft Windows racing game by Australian developer Ratbag Games.
 It was released in Australia, United States and Europe in 1998.
 Powerslide was praised for its graphics and AI in particular.
-A sequel, Powerslide: Slipstream, was in development as of 2004, but Ratbag couldn't find a suitable publisher, and shortly after the company was shut down.
+A sequel, Powerslide: Slipstream, was in development as of 2004 for PlayStation 2, PC and Xbox, but Ratbag couldn't find a suitable publisher, and shortly after the company was shut down.
 Powerslide was re-released on GOG.com in 2012.

 Story

 Powerslide is set in a dystopian future where the ozone layer has disintegrated, leading to worldwide poverty and a collapse of society.
 Society has rebuilt in two distinct factions - above and below ground.
 Below ground live the wealthy corporations, in a sterile and controlled environment, whilst above ground live feral communities.

 The feral population have taken advantage of the abandoned roads and vehicles, joyriding through deserted streets and countryside, docklands, sewers, and multi-level parking lots.
 Known as "Powersliding" the races were originally held illegally by feral groups, however the underground corporations have now taken an interest in the sport as well.